Why It's an Essential Tool

 Snap the Line

 Make sure the line is firmly resting against the surface.
 If there is any gap between the line and the surface, then it will not work.
 Hold back the line one inch as if drawing back the string for a bow and arrow.
-Let go: that is your "snap."Continue to 4 of 4 below.
+Let go: that is your snap.